openbmc/docs/code-update.md

 Note:

- * During downloading the tar-ball, the progress status is `Downloading`
+ * During downloading the tarball, the progress status is `Downloading`
- * After the tar-ball is downloaded and verified, the progress status becomes `Image ready to apply`.
+ * After the tarball is downloaded and verified, the progress status becomes `Image ready to apply`.

 ### Apply update
 If the status is `Image ready to apply.` then you can either initiate